 The Consortium for Refugees and Migrants in South Africa (CoRMSA) is a national network of organisations working with asylum seekers, refugees and international migrants.
 CoRMSA currently has 25 member organisations across the country.
 Our member organisations include legal practitioners, community based refugee and migrant led organisations, advice offices, academic institutions, social service providers amongst others.
 The CoRMSA model is such that through our members and partners, collectively we cover work at local, provincial, national, regional and global levels to ensure that the daily challenges faced by foreign nationals are addressed through policy and practices that fosters social cohesion.
 CoRMSA’s main objectives and mission is the promotion and protection of the human rights of all foreign nationals in ways that promote the well-being of all in South Africa and the region.
 CoRMSA has over fifteen years of experience working on migration engaging in policy advocacy and lobbying; coordination and network building; capacity building; rights awareness and information sharing.

 CoRMSA in partnership with Kindernothilfe (KNH) German Government (BMZ) funded project will be implementing “Children in Migration and their communities are empowered to claim their human rights” project.
 This is 41 months’ project is targeting Children and Youth in Migration and their communities to see that they are empowered to be able to claim their human rights so that they can enjoy inclusive policies and have access to basic services.
-Part of this project is to develop of Training Curriculum for Social Workers and School Administrators to be used in training both the Social Worker and School Administrators on the protection and enhancement of human rights for Children in Migration in South Africa as enshrined in the Bill of Right, Chapter 2 of South African Constitution.
+Part of this project is to develop and setting up project support and administrative system for CoRMSA for effective project implementation and documenting project deliverables and outcomes.

 Prospective applicant could be one person or a team of two-person maximum:

-- Should have a valid Identity document or permit or dispensation to conduct work in South Africa.
+- Have a valid Identity document or permit

-- a general outline and ideas for the development of the training curriculum manual and its packaging.
+- a general outline and ideas for the development of monitoring and evaluation system development and its packaging.